neuefische/web-exercises/sessions/react-state-3/journal-app-filter/README.md

 - Pass the value to this prop conditionally.
 Depending on the value of the state `filter` you pass the array `entries` or the array `favoriteEntries` (hint: you can use the ternary operator).

-Now you will see different entries in the UI when clicking the filter buttons 🚀
+Now you will see different entries in the UI when clicking the filter buttons! 🚀

 > 💡 If there are no entries displayed after you clicked on the "Favorites" button, you might need to click the "star" button of some entries first.